nathanenglehart/nathanenglehart.github.io/README.md

 <p>
-Nathan Englehart personal website.
+My personal website.
 Built using Jekyll and Minimal Mistakes: https://github.com/mmistakes/mm-github-pages-starter.
+Feel free to copy this website and use it as your own with or without giving credit.
 </p>